voltrevo/monorepo/projects/typed-bytes/README.md

 # Typed Bytes

-*A binary encoding library for TypeScript*
+*A binary encoding library for TypeScript.*

 ## Hello World